IUDataStructuresCourse/course-web-page-spring-2024/lectures/heaps.md

 Motivations:

- 1. (Priority Queue) Need a data structure that returns the maximum-keyed element of a set, that is, a data structure called a priority queue.
-The key's are the priorities.
+ 1. (Priority Queue) Need a data structure that returns the maximum-keyed element of a set.
+The keys are the priorities.

-    (We could implement a priority queue using an AVL tree, but we want to be more space efficient.)
+    We could implement a priority queue using an AVL tree, but we want to be more space efficient.

  2. Want to do in-place sorting in O(n log(n)).